FredPont/Data_Lister/README.md

 - Include/Exclude filter list by string or regex
 - Filter by date
 - Custom (pre-filed) columns

-## Known issues
-- The current algorithm to quickly compute dir size can be unstable and crash the software.
-So it is better to disable the size dir calculation, or use it on a small file system.
+- Compute directory size (slow, use this option on small file system)

 ## Installation